Charystag/lazyprototypes/how-it-works.md

 to align all the functions).
 This distance is computed until the first `' '` or `'\t'` between the end of types declaration and the function name.
 It is computed as such : <br/>
 Each character increases the distance of 1 except if : the character we're looking at is a space or a tab and the following character is also a space or a tab.
+A tab accounts for `TABLEN` (which is 4 by default) in the distance.

+> More on the notion of distance [here](#Compute-the-actual-length-of-a-function-prototype) where I explain
+> how I compute the length of a prototype

 ## What actually is a line of code ?